Exploring effects of IMF sampling and SN feedback injection on star formation and metallicity in ultra-faint dwarf galaxies: Summary and Conclusions

 \end{itemize}

 UFDs are essential components in the hierarchical structure of larger galaxies and present invaluable opportunities to investigate the underlying mechanisms of galaxy formation and evolution.
 Despite being the faintest and most rudimentary systems, their physical properties are shaped by a complex interplay of baryonic processes, including star formation, stellar feedback, metal enrichment, and the dynamics of dark matter halo assembly.
 The properties of UFD analogs can vary considerably based on the sub-grid models employed to simulate these baryonic physics.
 Thus, it is imperative to advance theoretical research to develop and implement more sophisticated and realistic numerical models to enhance our understanding of UFDs.
-Alongside these theoretical developments, forthcoming observational data from next-generation telescopes, such as the Vera C. Rubin Observatory's Legacy Survey of Space and Time (LSST, \citealp{LSST2019}) and the Giant Magellan Telescope (GMT), is anticipated to significantly deepen our comprehension of the universe's smallest galaxy systems.
+Alongside these theoretical developments, forthcoming observational data from the Vera C. Rubin Observatory's Legacy Survey of Space and Time (LSST, \citealp{LSST2019}) and next-generation telescopes such as the Giant Magellan Telescope (GMT) are anticipated to significantly deepen our comprehension of the universe's smallest galaxy systems.